VedantKothari01/CipherShare/README.md

 cd CipherShare
 ```

+2. Create a `.env` file with your configuration (see `.env.example` for template)

-2. Build and start all services:
+3. Build and start all services:
 ```bash
 docker-compose up -d
 ```

-3. Access the services:
+4. Access the services:
 - API Gateway: http://localhost:8080
 - Eureka Dashboard: http://localhost:8761
 - Swagger UI for each service: